-1. the sensation of taste.

-2. cues for perceiving depth based on one eye only.

-3. the tendency to complete figures that are incomplete.

-5. images that occur when a visual sensation persists for a brief time even after the original stimulus is removed.

-6. the sensation of smell.

-8. disorder in which the signals from the various sensory organs are processed in the wrong cortical areas.

-9. the tendency to perceive objects that are close to each other as part of the same grouping.
-12. visual sensory receptor found at the back of the retina, responsible for color vision and sharpness of vision.

-13. nerve; bundle of axons from the hair cells in the inner ear.

-16. visual sensory receptor found at the back of the retina, responsible for non-color sensitivity to low levels of light.

-Return to Activity: Crossword Puzzle

-Return to complete list of Handout Masters for Chapter 3
+- 1. the sensation of taste. - 2. cues for perceiving depth based on one eye only. - 3. the tendency to complete figures that are incomplete. - 5. images that occur when a visual sensation persists for a brief time even after the original stimulus is removed. - 6. the sensation of smell. - 8. disorder in which the signals from the various sensory organs are processed in the wrong cortical areas. - 9. the tendency to perceive objects that are close to each other as part of the same grouping. - 12. visual sensory receptor found at the back of the retina, responsible for color vision and sharpness of vision. - 13. nerve; bundle of axons from the hair cells in the inner ear. - 16. visual sensory receptor found at the back of the retina, responsible for non-color sensitivity to low levels of light. - ► Return to Activity: Crossword Puzzle - Return to complete list of Handout Masters for Chapter 3 - ▲ Return to Chapter 3: Table of Contents is the activation of receptors in the various sense organs.
+2. is the smallest 2 difference between two stimuli that is detectable 50 percent of the time.
+3. The smallest amount of energy needed for a person to consciously detect a stimulus 50 percent of the time it is present is called 4 The process by why subliminal stimuli act upon the unconscious mind, influencing behavior ٠. is called 5. . constant, unchanging information.
+6. The tendency of sensory receptor cells to become less responsive to a stimulus that is 7. unchanging This refers to the purity of the color people see and it is called The is a clear membrane that covers the surface of the eye; protects the eye and is the structure that focuses most of the light coming into the eye.
+9. The is another clear structure behind the iris, suspended by muscles; finishes the focusing process begun by the cornea.
+10. The visual sensory receptors found at the back of the retina, responsible for color vision and sharpness of vision are called the 11.
+The recovery of the eye's sensitivity to visual stimuli in light after exposure to darkness is called 12.
+The images that occur when a visual sensation persists for a brief time even after the original stimulus is removed are called 13.
+The thin section of skin that tightly covers the opening into the middle part of the ear, just like a drum skin covers the opening in a drum is called the

-Handout Master 3.9 Fill-in-the-Blanks
+Handout Master 3.6 Fill-in-the-Blanks